 BMS Factory Pillow Talk Sassy review: powerful G-spot vibrator

-With the PowerBullet technology that BMS Factory is known for, the Sassy is plenty rumbly.
-And not just that, but its continuous range of speeds is unparalleled by just about any other vibrator brand I’ve ever tried.
-The combination of rumble and range is almost the exact epitome of what my clitoris finds important.
+With the PowerBullet technology that BMS Factory is known for, the Sassy is hella rumbly and powerful.
+And not just that, but its continuous range of speeds is unparalleled by just about any other vibrator I’ve ever tried.
+That’s what makes it my go-to.

 The Pillow Talk Sassy as a G-spot vibrator

 First things first: the Sassy is an insertable vibrator with a 1.5″ wide head, a generously curved G-spotting neck, and a flexible shaft.
-Its head is only slightly bulbous: moderate girth, and not super round or front-loaded.
+Its head is only slightly bulbous— moderate circumference, and not super round or front-loaded.
 It also has 5″ of insertable length, allowing it to hit a variety of G-spot depths.

 For me and many others, this vibrator will fall into a “Goldilocks” happy medium.
 The front-facing part of the tip is just slightly flattened, and enough to knead my G-spot, but still round enough to thrust.